 The Overview Report gives you a look at the overall performance of all the social profiles in your project.
 At the top are your controls to select the company and date range to focus on, with three main actionable sources of data:

 By default, the tool will have your main company in the company selector, and the date range set to the past 7 days.
 You can change these settings with the blue “Company” drop down and the calendar at the top of the reports in this tool.
-The Company selector in the Overview will let you pick a single company to focus on and in certain reports, like Facebook Posts or Twitter Tweets, you are able to select “All profiles” to compare data from all of the companies in your project.
+The Company selector in the Overview will let you pick a single company to focus on.

 Setting the Date Range

 Another great feature in the calendar is the Custom Comparison.
 When you hit the custom comparison checkbox in the calendar, it gives you the ability to compare two custom, non-sequential date ranges.
-For example, you could compare the first week of November to the first week of January, or the entire month of June to the entire month of August.
+For example, you could compare the entire month of June to the entire month of August (seen below).

 The red and green arrows indicating change reference the difference between these two custom time ranges.
-In the example above, CNN.com’s Twitter account had a larger audience and activity (green arrows) in the first week of January compared to November, but less engagement (red arrow).
+In the example above, we can see that CNN.com’s Twitter account had a higher audience and engagement (green arrows) in August compared to June, despite less activity (red arrow).

 The top of the Overview will show the select company’s audience size, activity (posting activity) and engagement on each channel.
 You can sort this graph with the column headers; Audience, Activity, and Engagement.
 This is an easy way to see where a company has the biggest audience, where they post most frequently and where they see the most engagement.